19mm/Quera-Streamlining-Student-Queries/README.md

-**Students Query Management System**
-This project is a web application designed to streamline the process of managing academic queries for students and administrators at a college or university.
+**Quera: Streamlining Student Queries with Efficiency and Ease** This project Quera is a Students Query Management System, a web application designed to streamline the process of managing academic queries for students and administrators at a college or university.

 **Features**
 * **User Panel**